-- While keeping the tape stretched across the bankfull channel, now imagine there was only a thin trickle of water in the stream.
-It would follow a path that wound through the deepest part of the channel bottom; this path is called the thalweg. - To find the thalweg, use the stadia rod to locate the deepest point in the channel.
-Once this is established, measure the distance from the channel bottom up to the tape that represents a bankfull flow (Figure 7).
-This is your Bankfull Depth record it on the data sheet.
+b) Max Bankfull Depth (previously referred to as bankfull depth): While keeping the tape stretched across the bankfull channel, now imagine there was only a thin trickle of water in the stream.
+It would follow a path that wound through the deepest part of the channel bottom; this path is called the thalweg.

+To find the thalweg, use the stadia rod to locate the deepest point in the channel.
+Once this is established, measure the distance from the channel bottom up to the tape that represents a bankfull flow (Figure 1).
+This is your Max Bankfull Depth, record it on the data sheet.
+Once you have recorded this measurement, you can remove the stakes from the bankfull tape, you'll need it to measure flood-prone width.

-Figure 7 - Locating bankfull width and bankfull depth
+Figure 1.
+Locating bankfull width and bankfull depth.